-Since 2018, author Philip Gerard has been exploring our history in Our State’s Decades Series.
+For five years, author Philip Gerard explored our history in Our State’s Decades Series.
 Discover the moments in time that transformed North Carolina.

 The Decade of Local Heroes